Deploy PaletteAI

 From a shell with

-kubectlaccess to the appliance cluster, label the same node where you edited thevalues.yamlfile with the labelpalette.ai/helm-config: "true".kubectl label node <node-hostname> palette.ai/helm-config=truewarningIn a multi-node cluster, ensure that only one node is labeled with
+kubectlaccess to the appliance cluster, label the same node where you edited thevalues.yamlfile with the labelpalette.ai/helm-config: "true".kubectl label node <node-hostname> palette.ai/helm-config=truewarningIn a three-node cluster, ensure that only one node is labeled with

 palette.ai/helm-config: "true".
 If multiple nodes are labeled, the PaletteAI installer pod can be scheduled on different nodes on each run, which causes inconsistent installation behavior.